 Pitfall#2: Not assigning proper scores for your lead’s activities

 Are your SDRs recycling leads too early?
 Or are they complaining that leads aren’t apparently interested?
-Any of these looks similar to you?
+Any of these look similar to you?
 Time to quickly resolve the issue!

 Scoring different behaviors of your leads isn’t as simple as assigning a score for every action they perform.
-For instance: a lead downloads an e-book – assign 20 points, or he clicks on your Newsletters – assign 10 points.
+For instance: a lead downloads an e-book – assigns 20 points, or he clicks on your Newsletters – assigns 10 points.